Last year stands out for many - mainly because we lost iconic stars such as George Michael, Carrie Fisher, Prince and David Bowie.

-Bruna created the character to entertain his infant son after seeing a rabbit in the dunes while on a seaside holiday and went on to relate the giant-eared, orange-pullovered bunny's adventures in over 30 books sold worldwide.
+Bruna created the character to entertain his infant son after seeing a rabbit in the dunes while on a seaside holiday and went on to relate the giant-eared, orange-pullovered bunny's adventures in more than 30 books sold worldwide.

-The former It girl, who more recently appeared on I'm a Celebrity Get Me Out Of Here, had recently revealed a secret year-long battle with a brain tumour.
+The former It girl, who more recently appeared on I'm A Celebrity Get Me Out Of Here, died on February 8 aged 45 and had recently revealed a secret year-long battle with a brain tumour.

 Doctors discovered the tumour in January last year.

 Sitcom writing icon Alan Simpson, one half of the much-loved Galton and Simpson duo, died on February 8 at the age of 87.